Wilmslow: Places of worship

-There are three Church of England churches in Wilmslow, St Bartholomew's, St Anne's and St John's.
-St Bartholomew's is a 16th-century building, which was modified in the 19th century.
-It has a turreted bell tower.
+There are three Church of England churches in Wilmslow: St Bartholomew's, St Anne's and St John's.
+St Bartholomew's is a 16th-century building, which was modified in the 19th century; it has a turreted bell tower.
 The first rector of the church was a Thomas Dale, who is buried beneath a headstone presumably engraved by him outside the entrance to the church.

 Wilmslow Methodist Church occupies a modern building close to the town centre, replacing an 1886 building which itself replaced the original 1798 church, built seven years after John Wesley's death.

 The Sacred Heart & St Teresa's Church is the Roman Catholic church and dates from the late 19th century.

 Dean Row Chapel, 2 mi east of the town centre, is a Grade II* listed building built around the end of the 17th century.
 Initially Presbyterian, it is now a Unitarian chapel.

-There is also a United Reformed Church in Wilmslow close to the town centre.
+There is also a United Reformed Church in Wilmslow, close to the town centre.

 Geography

-Situated in the North of England, 11 miles (18 km) from Manchester city centre and 7 miles (11 km) from Macclesfield, Wilmslow town centre is focused upon Bank Square, Grove Street and Water Lane.
+Wilmslow town centre is focused upon Bank Square, Grove Street and Water Lane.
 Although Bank Square has traditionally provided the location for many of the town's banks, the name in fact originates from the bank, or slope, leading down to the Carrs and up towards the railway station.
 The River Bollin flows through The Carrs Park and once provided the power source for nearby Quarry Bank Mill, now a National Trust site, and enjoyment for the local population.

 Before the railway came in 1842, Wilmslow comprised only a few farms and a church.

 For purposes of the Office for National Statistics, Wilmslow forms part of the Greater Manchester Urban Area.

 Economy

 The town is part of the Golden Triangle together with Alderley Edge and Prestbury.
 It grew in popularity in the Victorian era as a desirable area for wealthy North West (most generally Manchester) merchants to move out to once the railways arrived and connected the towns.

-Wilmslow is the founding location of sports equipment manufacturer Umbro which has its headquarters in the area.
+Wilmslow is the founding location of sports equipment manufacturer Umbro, which has its headquarters in the area.

 The town is a key location for Royal London, the mutual financial services company.

 The Information Commissioner's Office, one of the government's executive agencies, is also based in Wilmslow.
+However, this organisation has announced that it will relocate to offices in Circle Square, Manchester, on the expiry of the lease at the Wilmslow site in autumn 2026.

-The UK headquarters of Waters Corporation, an American manufacturer of analytical laboratory instruments, is located on Altrincham Road in Wilmslow, at the site of Huntingdon Life Sciences' Stamford Lodge facility, which was demolished in 2012.
+The UK headquarters of Waters Corporation, an American manufacturer of analytical laboratory instruments, is located on Altrincham Road, at the site of Huntingdon Life Sciences' Stamford Lodge facility, which was demolished in 2012.

-Wilmslow and its close surroundings are served by several car showrooms of notable marques.
-These include Aston Martin, Porsche, Ferrari, Jaguar, Maserati, Land Rover, Bentley, McLaren, Rolls-Royce and Lamborghini.
+Wilmslow and its close surroundings are served by several car showrooms of notable marques.; these include Aston Martin, Porsche, Ferrari, Jaguar, Maserati, Land Rover, Bentley, McLaren, Rolls-Royce and Lamborghini.
 The town's Aston Martin dealership sells the highest number of Aston Martins in the UK; a high demand stimulated largely by the high level of affluence in the town.